 Throughout the year, we celebrate different seasons, festivals and commemorations of the Christian faith.
 The following are the most common special times celebrated at Clairemont Lutheran Church / Iglesia Luterana.

 Advent - the season of Advent begins the Christian year, and is the season of waiting for God's promised Messiah during the weeks leading up to the Nativity and Christmastide.
 Sunday morning and Thursday evening worship centers around this theme.
-The season also features children's musicals as well as Las Posada and Festival of Lessons and Carols celebrations.
+The season also features children's musicals and activities as well as the Las Posada and Festival of Lessons and Carols celebrations.

 Nativity of the Lord - celebrated on the evening and late night of December 24th, this special worship commemorates the birth of God's promised Messiah in Jesus of Nazareth.
 The occasion may also be referred to as Christmas Eve worship.
 We typically offer multiple worship times on Christmas Eve to accommodate families and visitors.